mvolkmann/blog/src/smalltalk/11-blocks.md

 ## Running in another Process

+The Squeak VM is single-threaded, like JavaScript.
+Processes do not run in separate threads and instead use cooperative multitasking.

+Processes yield control to other processes by sending certain messages to the `Delay`, performing I/O, or performing another blocking operation.

+The order in which processes execute is affected by their priority.
+The default priority is 40, the lowest is 10, and the highest is 80.
+The `priority:` method is used to set the priority of a `Process` to a value other than the default.
+This method ensures that the value actually used is in the range of the lowest to the highest allowed.

 The following table summaries the instance methods in the `BlockClosure` class that execute a block in a new process.